parth-shastri/neural_nets_tensorflow/README.md

 # neural_nets_tensorflow
-Just a small set of projects from a student who loves to play with the artificial thinking!
+Just a small set of projects from a student who loves to play with Deep-learning!

 THIS INCLUDES ALMOST ALL KINDS OF MODELS IN TENSORFLOW REALTED WITH IMAGE CLASSIFICATION, SENTIMENT ANALYSIS, RNN, LSTMS, OCR RECOGNITION,etc.